Norton 360 Antivirus Review 2023: Does It Protect Your Computer?

-More than a few antivirus program developers seem to view support as an annoyance, which should only be provided in the most difficult of cases.
-This is not the case with Norton: Even DIY users will be pleased with the developer's efforts to aid them, including a question mark symbol on every sub-menu page, which takes users to the relevant FAQ page.
+Several antivirus software developers look at support as an annoyance that should only be provided in the most difficult of cases.
+Thankfully, this is not the case with Norton: Even DIY users will be pleased with the developer's efforts to help, including a question mark symbol on every sub-menu page, which links to a relevant FAQ page.

-In the in-app support area, links will take you to the user handbook, the online help center, Norton forum, and a practical feature search.
-Should you want to take up direct contact, you'll have to pass through a self-diagnosis first, which ensures that your question cannot be answered in the FAQs.
-You can chat with Norton support personnel around the clock, however, help in certain languages is limited to specific times.
-Support by telephone is also provided, albeit only on weekdays.
+The app's support area features links to the user handbook, online help center, forum, and a practical feature search.
+In case you want to take up direct contact, you'll have to complete an FAQ diagnostic first, which ensures that your question cannot be answered in the FAQs.
+Norton's support personnel are available around the clock, however, help in certain languages is limited to specific times.
+A support hotline is offered, albeit only on weekdays.

 A current price list can be found here:

 |Antivirus Plus||360 Standard||360 Deluxe||360 Premium|

 |Price per Year||$19.99||$39.99||$49.99||$58.84|